New Mexico-class battleship: Modifications

 During a refit from 14 October to 28 December 1942, while her sisters received only modest alterations, Idaho underwent a more thorough modernization.
 This consisted of a new anti-aircraft battery of ten quadruple Bofors guns and forty-three Oerlikons, though the Oerlikons were added in stages.
 By the time the refit ended, she carried only sixteen of them, with eleven more added in January 1943, the remaining sixteen being added in February.
-The Mark 3 radars were replaced in 1944 by Mark 28 radars for New Mexico and Mississippi and Mark 8 radars aboard Idaho.
+The Mark 3 radars were replaced in 1944 by Mark 8 radars aboard Idaho, with New Mexico and Mississippi receiving Mark 28 radars for their light AA armament.
 Later that year, the ships began to receive Mark 27 backup fire-control radars as well.

 From 22 October 1944 to 1 January 1945, Idaho received another major refit, which included the installation of ten 5-inch/38 caliber guns in individual, dual-purpose mounts in place of the old 25-caliber guns.
 She also received new Mark 8 radars for her main battery fire control system.
 In early 1945, while under repair for combat damage, Mississippi also received a new secondary battery.
 The old 51-caliber 5-inch guns were removed, and eight more of the 25-caliber anti-aircraft guns were installed, along with thirteen quadruple Bofors 40 mm mounts and forty 20 mm Oerlikon guns.
 To compensate for the added weight, the ship's armored conning tower was removed.